sarnold/pystache/setup_description.rst

-To convert the code without using setup.py, you can use `2to3 <http://docs.python.org/library/2to3.html>`__ as follows (two steps)--
+To convert the code without using setup.py, you can use `2to3 <http://docs.python.org/library/2to3.html>`__ as follows (two steps)–

 ::

    2to3 --write --nobackups --no-diffs --doctests_only pystache
    2to3 --write --nobackups --no-diffs pystache

 This converts the code (and doctests) in place.

 To ``import pystache`` from a source distribution while using Python 3, be sure that you are importing from a directory containing a converted version of the code (e.g. from the ``build`` directory after converting), and not from the original (unconverted) source directory.
 Otherwise, you will get a syntax error.
 You can help prevent this by not running the Python IDE from the project directory when importing